Great-Stone/nomad-demo-with-ecs/README.md

 - [ECS Cluster](./terraform/amore-nomad-ecs)
 - Terraform Cloud Backend
 - If you want, change `terrform > cloud > workspace > name`
+- In addition, das sample and load-test jobs are deployed.
+- Starting a load-test job is easy.
+You just need to deploy the dispatch job (there is a default parameter).

 ```bash
 cd ./terraform/amore-nomad-ecs